 PH: 660-543-4993 or email@example.com

 The plan of study represents a listing of courses you will take within the graduate program.
-As indicated, acceptance in the graduate program in Speech-Language Pathology can begin in the fall or summer semesters.
+Acceptance in the graduate program in Speech-Language Pathology can begin in the fall or summer semesters only.
 The sequence of courses taken will differ depending on the semester of admission.
 If your undergraduate or graduate degree is in a different field, not speech-language pathology, you will need to complete a year of speech-language pathology coursework (leveling) prior to beginning graduate courses.
 For a student without a prior degree in speech-language pathology , the graduate program will take nine (9) semesters.
 This is to ensure you have the prerequisites to be adequately prepared to be successful within the MS degree program.
 Students may transfer a maximum of nine credit hours from another graduate program accredited by the Council on Academic Accreditation (CAA) through the American Speech-Language-Hearing Association (ASHA).
 Transfer credits must meet eligibility criteria as outlined in the Graduate Catalog.
 For students with an undergraduate degree in speech-language pathology, the graduate program will take six (6) semesters to complete.

 The plan of study for students with and without an undergraduate degree in Communication Disorders are provided when you meet with the Communication Disorders' Graduate Faculty Advisor or when you do a campus visit.
 These plans are available to current students in Blackboard.